Drinking Water Safety

 Replace your lead service line or interior plumbing.
 A licensed plumber will be able to determine if your home’s interior plumbing and fixtures and/or service line are made of lead.
 Replacement must be done by a licensed plumber under contract from the homeowner.

 Have their blood lead level tested.
-The City of Milwaukee Health Department advises parents and health care providers to follow the “3 before 3” guidance by testing children for elevated blood lead levels three times before the age of 3.
-Consult your health care provider or the City of Milwaukee Health Department for further information.
+If you are pregnant or have a child under the age of 6, ask your health care provider about lead testing.
+The City of Milwaukee Health Department advises parents and health care providers to follow the “3 before 3” guidance by testing all children for elevated blood lead levels three times before the age of 3.
+Children under the age of 6 should be tested if they have no history of a blood lead test or are at higher risk for exposure.
+(See Lead Testing Recommendations) (See Guidelines for Clinicians)